Harold Frith

-Biography

 Early life

 Harold James Frith was born on 16 April 1921 at Kyogle, in the north-east corner of New South Wales, the younger of two children of Richard and Elizabeth Frith.
 His father was a butcher later based at Lismore.
 Frith credited his father as a major influence on his early interest in natural history.
 Harry received his first rifle aged eight years and often accompanied his father to shoot pigeons for the table.
-On his tenth birthday he received the newly-published Neville Cayley's What Bird is That?.
+On his tenth birthday he received the newly published Neville Cayley's What Bird is That?.

 Harry and his brother, Alexander, were educated at Lismore High School and Scots College in Sydney.
-After matriculation Harry Frith studied Agricultural Science at Sydney University, completing the bachelor degree in 1941.
+After matriculation Harry Frith studied Agricultural Science at Sydney University, completing the bachelor's degree in 1941.

+Career

 War service

-After completing his degree at Sydney University Harry Frith enlisted in the Second Australian Imperial Force (AIF) in September 1941.
+After completing his degree at Sydney University, Harry Frith enlisted in the Second Australian Imperial Force (AIF) in September 1941.
 He was initially sent to the Middle East with the 6th Division, but returned to Australia in March 1942 when the division was redeployed to meet the threat of Japan's entry into the war.

-In September 1942 the 6th Division was deployed to New Guinea to meet the southward advance of the Japanese Army towards Port Moresby.
-In December Frith was posted to the 2/1st Anti-Tank Regiment within the 6th Division.
+In September 1942, the 6th Division was deployed to New Guinea to meet the southward advance of the Japanese Army towards Port Moresby.
+In December, Frith was posted to the 2/1st Anti-Tank Regiment within the 6th Division.
 He took part in the Buna-Gona campaign when Australian and US forces sought to re-capture key Japanese beachheads on the northern coast of the Papuan Peninsula.
-In April 1943 Frith was promoted to sergeant.
+In April 1943, Frith was promoted to sergeant.

 Harry Frith returned to Australia in October 1943 and on November 20 he married Dorothy Killeen at St Philip's Anglican church in the Sydney city-centre.
 In September 1944 Frith was commissioned as a lieutenant and appointed as an inspector of food supplies at Land Headquarters in Melbourne.Harry Frith was discharged from the AIF in October 1945.